fernandezvara/certsfor/docs/api.md

 ```

 >[!ATTENTION]
 >Updating a certificate does not renew it, **it makes a new pair combination from scratch**.
-Renewal is done retriving it to simplify the workflow.
+Be sure to don't overwrite certificates.
+Common Name is used as ID.
 >
->Be sure to don't overwrite certificates.
-Common Name is used as ID.
+>Renewal is done retriving the certificate simplifying the workflow.
+>
+>**CA Certificate cannot be updated**, it will fail with Conflict HTTP error code.
+CA certificates are always stored as 'ca'.

 <!-- tabs:start -->